Deep frying: Hazards

-Cooking oil is flammable, and fires may be caused by it igniting at too high a temperature.
-Further, attempts to extinguish an oil fire with water can cause an extremely dangerous condition, a boilover, as they cause the water to flash into steam due to the high heat of the oil, in turn sending the burning oil in all directions and thus aggravating the fire.
+Cooking oil is not flammable at room temperature but can become flammable when used at high temperatures.
+Fires ensue if it gets ignited under these conditions.
+Further, attempts to extinguish an oil fire with water can cause an extremely dangerous condition (a slopover) as they cause the water to flash into steam due to the high heat of the oil, in turn sending the burning oil in all directions and thus aggravating the fire.
 This is the leading cause of house fires in the United Kingdom.
-Instead, oil fires must be extinguished with a non-water fire extinguisher or by smothering.
-Other means of extinguishing an oil fire include application of dry powder (e.g., baking soda, salt) or fire fighting foam.
+Instead, oil fires must be extinguished with a class F fire extinguisher or by starving the fire of oxygen, such as can be accomplished by putting a lid back on the pan or using a fire blanket.
+Other means of extinguishing an oil fire include application of dry powder (e.g., baking soda, salt) or firefighting foam.
 Most commercial deep fryers are equipped with automatic fire suppression systems using foam.

 Spilled hot cooking oil can also cause severe third degree burns, In the worst-case scenario, severe burns can be fatal.
 The higher temperatures and tendency of oil to stick to the skin make spilled hot cooking oil far more dangerous than spilled hot water.
-Children can accidentally place their hands on top of the stove, playing with the materials while being cooked, or accidentally pull the pot down, which can cause significant injury.
+Children can accidentally place their hands on top of the stove, play with the materials while being cooked, or accidentally pull the pot down, which can cause significant injury.
 If children are present, the utmost care should be used when deep frying so that their safety can be protected at all times.